lban2049/lodash/.aigne/doc-smith/docs/api-date.md

 ---

-This covers the core date utility in Lodash.
-For functions that manipulate other data types, please refer back to the main [API Reference](./api.md).
+This section covers Lodash's date utility.
+For more complex function scheduling related to time, explore the methods in the [Function](./api-function.md) category, such as `_.defer` and `_.delay`.